aliddell/hybridfactory/README.md

 - `time_jitter`: Scale factor for (normally-distributed) random time shift, in sample units.
   Default is 100.
 - `amplitude_scale_min`: Minimum factor for (uniformly-distributed) random amplitude scaling, in percentage units.
-  Default is 0.75.
+  Default is 1.
-- `amplitude_scale_min`: Maximum factor for (uniformly-distributed) random amplitude scaling, in percentage units.
+- `amplitude_scale_max`: Maximum factor for (uniformly-distributed) random amplitude scaling, in percentage units.
-  Default is 1.5.
+  Default is 1.
 - `samples_before`: Number of samples to take before an event timestep for artificial event construction.
   Default is 40.
 - `samples_after`: Number of samples to take after an event timestep for artificial event construction.
   Default is 40.
 - `event_threshold`: Negative threshold a channel must exceed to be considered part of an event.
   Default is -30.
-- `offset`: Point in the raw file at which the data starts.
-  Default is 0.
 - `copy`: Whether or not to copy the source file to the target.
   You usually want to do this, but if the file is large and you know where your data has been perturbed, you could use [`reset_target`](https://gitlab.com/vidriotech/spiegel/hybridfactory/blob/master/factory/io/raw.py#L102) instead.
   Default is False.
-- `overwrite`: Whether or not to overwrite a target file if it already exists.
-  If this is False, you will be prompted.
-  Default is False.
-- `subtract`: Whether or not to try to remove your ground-truth units from their original locations before you shift them.
+- `erase`: Whether or not to try to remove your ground-truth units from their original locations before you shift them.
   This is an experimental feature, and may leave artifacts.
   Default is False.